 Seek Immediate Assistance

 Addiction treatment is a way out of the cycle of alcohol abuse.
 However, it doesn’t fix your life completely.
 Instead, it offers opportunities for personal growth that let you make desirable changes.
-You choose how you want to live and go after it.
+The goal of treatment is to remove the reliance on alcohol.
+Afterward, treatment and therapy are meant to put you in position to maintain sobriety on your own.
+Coping skills and support structures can help but you get to choose how you want to live and go after it.